 The Platinum Cowl from FiberFlux is a cozy and squishy use of the treble crochet stitch!

 - any weight yarn; pictured is Joann’s Big Twist Cotton in pewter, a #4 medium weight yarn.

-- compatible hook with your yarn; pictured here is Furl’s Odyssey 5mm US Size H-8 in Peach*.
+- compatible hook with your yarn; pictured here is Furl’s Odyssey* hook size 5mm US Size H-8 in Peach*.

-- For this tutorial we’ll start each new row of treble crochets with a chain 4.
+- After the foundation row we’ll start the subsequent rows with a chain 4.
 This chain 4 will count as the first treble crochet in the row.
 This also means when you get to the last stitch of a row you will work into the top of this chain 4, as if it were a stitch because it counts as one.

 Stitches/Abbreviations (US Terms)